chrisgrieser/alfred-bibtex-citation-picker/README.md

 [^4]: Uses the app [set as default terminal in the Alfred preferences](https://www.alfredapp.com/help/features/terminal/).

 [^5]: `Hyper` is an artificial "fifth" modifier key equivalent to `⌘⌥⌃⇧`, and can be created using apps like [Karabiner Elements](https://karabiner-elements.pqrs.org/), [BetterTouchTool](https://www.macupdate.com/app/mac/32953/bettertouchtool), or [Hyperkey](https://hyperkey.app/).

+[^6]: Latex right now does not support page numbers.
+If you can code, feel free to help out and implement citations with page numbers.